-The Informatics System will provide descriptive summary information of submitted data for general public use.
 Access to data for research purposes will be provided through the DAQC.
 Membership of the DAQC will include Federal staff with expertise in areas such as the relevant particular scientific disciplines, research participant protection, and privacy.
 The DAQC will operate according to common principles and follow similar procedures to ensure the consistency and transparency of the Informatics System data access process.
-The DAQC will review the applications of investigators requesting data and make a determination based on their affiliation with a research institution, and on the basis of the reason for the request.
-It is anticipated that most requests will be appropriate and can be approved rapidly, and that only a few will require clarification.
+The DAQC will review the applications of investigators requesting data and make a determination based on their affiliation with a research institution and the reason for the request.
+It is anticipated that most requests will be appropriate and can be approved rapidly and that only a few will require clarification.
 In the event that requests raise concerns related to privacy and confidentiality, risks to populations or groups, or other concerns, the DAQC will consult with other experts as appropriate.
 A request to appeal the decision is allowed and will be reviewed by the Policy Committee.